 However, there is one thing that when it goes bad cannot be repaired and that is the water pump bearings.
 If the bearings in a water pump deteriorate, the water pump will have to be changed entirely.

-The water pump is often driven by the timing belt, in these cases, the labour cost will be a lot more because you have to remove and often replace the timing belt when you are replacing the water pump.
+The water pump is often driven by the timing belt, in these cases, the labor cost will be a lot more because you have to remove and often replace the timing belt when you are replacing the water pump.
 Most often the water pump is replaced with the timing belt replacement for cars like Volkswagen, Audi, Skoda, Seat.

 A water pump is not expensive but it is not very cheap either, which means you would easily have to spend $100 to $200 for a spare water pump.
 The cost of the water pump is directly related to the make and model of your vehicle.
 If your car has a bigger engine, it will need more coolant to flow inside and hence your car will need a bigger water pump.

 Furthermore, the cost of the water pump will be affected by its availability in the market.
 When a spare part is very rare in the market its prices are high but when it is easily available you won’t need to pay much.
 However, you won’t be able to get away with paying less for the work required to remove and replace a water pump is a bit hectic.
 Your mechanic would have to work very hard to remove the water pump from the engine and for that, he might charge you exorbitant rates.
 You could expect labor costs equaling $150 – $300 or more.